ad-freiburg/ad-blog/content/post/project-xsgrep.md

 bachelor-thesis.
 This project aims to introduce xs grep in a more practical way than my thesis did and to provide implementation insights of xs grep.
-Further, reading this post enables you to use x-search's Extended-API within your C++ projects.
 The source code of xs grep and x-search is available [here](https://github.com/lfreist/xsgrep).

 ## Content